Top 20 Mobile App Analytics Tools: Which is The Best One for You?

 - improve your game by funnels and error tracking

-Cons: Users come across with errors too often in SDK integrations.
+Cons: Users come across errors too often in SDK integrations.

-Heap Analytics has a free plan including 5,000 sessions per month for young businesses and side projects, a paid plan for $ 299 per month including 25,000 sessions for startups and growing businesses under 20 employees and a custom plan with price variables including custom sessions for businesses that rely on customer data and behavioral analytics.
-It includes a comparison between plans in its webpage.
+Heap Analytics has a free plan including 5,000 sessions per month for young businesses and side projects; paid plans need to be contacted with them.
 Heap has reputable customers like Microsoft, Harry’s, Casper.
-It claims that event tracking is a history now, and what they do now is to capture complete customer dataset automatically and you flexibly model it with Virtual Events.
+It claims that event tracking is history now, and what they do now is to capture complete customer datasets automatically and you flexibly model it with Virtual Events.
 It focuses on user attribution and retention.
 It offers;